affrae/ghas-report-downloader/README.md

 - [x] Error Checking and Handling
 - [x] User Input Data checking and sanitization
 - [x] Better details in the list reports function to help choose which report
-- [ ] Actually implement downloading the report
+- [x] Actually implement downloading the report(s) using the `-g` option
-- [ ] Option to download the report for the most recent commit to a PR source branch
+- [ ] Download the report for the most recent commit to a Pull Request source branch for one or more Pull Requests
 - [ ] Better docs

 ### Mid term